Data protection, privacy & cookies

 This page explains how the Royal College of Art (RCA) collects and uses personal data, why we collect it, how it is used, and what processes are in place in respect of personal information.

-The Royal College of Art (the College) processes the personal data of staﬀ, students and other individuals who come into contact with the College.
-This information is gathered in order to enable the provision of education and other associated functions.
-In addition, the College may be required by law to collect, use and share certain information.
+The Royal College of Art (the College) uses personal data of people who come into contact with the College.
+We use this information to enable us to provide education and associated services.

 1. Visitors to our websites

 The RCA website collects data from website visitors for specific purposes that relate to legitimate interests concerning the College’s core activity, as a world-leading university with academic schools and centres in research, knowledge exchange, executive education and innovation.

 The RCA may also use ‘cookies’ and ‘tracking pixels’ on any of its web sites.
 A cookie is a small text file that is sent from a web server to your browser and may be stored on your computer, designed to collect data for statistical purposes.
 A tracking pixel is a marker inserted into a website page that connects your data to other information you have made available on other platforms.

 RCA website cookies and tracking pixels do not collect any identifiable personal information, but can automatically collect data based on visitor browser settings and context (e.g. location, device, browser, preferences) and the use of our websites.
 You can configure your own browser or social media platforms to control how much of your data is available through cookies and tracking pixels.

 - for analytics purposes – to count the number of unique visits to a page or click patterns, and understand the context in which visitors navigate through the website, so that we can improve the content and navigation